Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.md

 ![enter image description here](https://github.com/SeeedDocument/Respeaker_V2/raw/master/img/ReSpeaker_V2_front.JPG)

 Seeed ReSpeaker Core v2 is designed for voice interactive applications.
-It based on quad-core ARM Cortex-A7, up to 1.5Ghz, and 1GB RAM on-board.
+It is based on quad-core ARM Cortex-A7, up to 1.5Ghz, and 1GB RAM on-board.
 Besides, it features six microphone array with necessary speech algorithm, like DoA(Direction of arrival), BF(Beam-Forming), AEC(Acoustic echo cancellation) and etc.

 ReSpeaker Core v2 runs GNU/Linux operation system.
 It benefits from powerful and active community, we can use lot of existing software/tools for development, testing and deploy, so that rapid product development become available.

 ReSpeaker Core v2 is not only designed for makers/enthusiast, but also a turnkey solution for business company.
-The hardware consists of two parts, one is the minimized SoC module which is small and easy to manufacturing and ready for final product.
-Another is a bottom board can be full customizable.
+The hardware consists of two parts, one is the minimized SoC module which is small and easy for manufacturing and ready for final product, the other is a bottom board which can be full customizable.

 <p style="text-align:center"><a href="http://www.seeedstudio.com/Seeeduino-V4.2-p-2517.html" target="_blank"><img src="https://raw.githubusercontent.com/SeeedDocument/Seeed-WiKi/master/docs/images/get_one_now_small.png" width="200" height="38"  border=0 /></a></p>